Counselling at Brescia

 For undergraduate students, when you pay your ancillary fees, you are automatically enrolled into the USC Student Health Plan which covers upto $750.00 of psychotherapy per year.
 To submit a claim, sign up for your student account on the benefits website here.

-For graduate student, you are automatically enrolled into the SOGS Student Health Plan which covers upto $600.00 towards psychotherapy per year, with a return of 80% of the fees paid.
+For graduate students, you are automatically enrolled into the SOGS Student Health Plan which covers upto $600.00 towards psychotherapy per year, with a return of 80% of the fees paid.
 To submit a claim, follow the instructions found here.

 When you access the above practitioners, you will pay them upfront through a payment method you can discuss with them.
 At the end of the session, you will be provided with a receipt that you can process through the student health plan for reimbursement.